cymurs/dcrstakepool/README.md

 #### Pre-requisites

-These instructions assume you are familiar with ucd/dcrwallet.
+These instructions assume you are familiar with ucd/ucwallet.

-- Create basic ucd/dcrwallet/dcrctl config files with usernames, passwords, rpclisten, and network set appropriately within them or run example commands with additional flags as necessary
+- Create basic ucd/ucwallet/dcrctl config files with usernames, passwords, rpclisten, and network set appropriately within them or run example commands with additional flags as necessary

-- Build/install ucd and dcrwallet from latest master
+- Build/install ucd and ucwallet from latest master

 - Run ucd instances and let them fully sync